Central European Comparative Studies (CECS)

 Central European Comparative Studies (CECS) is a two-year English-language Master's degree programme, which focuses on the areas of Germany, Austria and the Visegrad Countries (the Czech Republic, Slovakia, Poland and Hungary) with an overlap onto neighbouring regions.
 It offers a thorough comparative and multidisciplinary understanding of the historical, political, economic and cultural developments of these countries.

-The programme is taught at Charles University in Prague, Faculty of Social Sciences, by members of the Institute of International Studies.
+The programme is taught by members of the Institute of International Studies.
 It focuses on comparative analysis in the following areas: political systems in the 20th century, political development since 1990, the economy, European integration, culture, and the history of society in the 19th and 20th centuries.
 It also offers students the chance to learn or improve their knowledge of some of the Slavonic languages of the area.

 Graduates of the Central European Comparative Studies programme are most likely to emerge as regional analysts, diplomats, higher civil servants, employees of European institutions or territorial experts.
 In addition to having a mastery of English, the graduate will possess an advanced knowledge of German (still the most important language of the Central European region) and a basic knowledge of at least one Slavonic language of the region.